legendschwab/cmor438individual/Supervised Machine Learning/6. Decision Trees / Regression Trees/8. Ensemble Methods/README.md

 - $$H(\text{parent})$$ is the entropy of the parent node.
 - $$H(\text{child}_i)$$ is the entropy of the $$i$$-th child node.
 - $$w_i$$ is the weight of each child node, given by the proportion of samples in that child.

+## Regression

+For regression, each data point has features mapped to a continuous output value as opposed to a category.
+Given feature values, our goal is to predict the output value.
+Using decision trees for regression is very similar to classification.
+We have parent and child nodes that allow us to continuously split our data until we reach leaf nodes.

+Using our training data, we determine the conditions that split are data at each node by calculating variance reduction.
+Our goal is maximize the amount of variance, a measure of uncertainty, that is reduced with each split.
+The concept of variance is comparable to entropy in the classification model.
+Mathematically, variance reduction is defined as:

+$$ VR = Var(\text{parent}) - \sum_{i} w_i Var(\text{child}_i)$$

+where:

+- $$Var(\text{parent})$$ is the variance of the output values in the parent node.
+- $$Var(\text{child}_i)$$ is the variance of the output values in the $$i$$-th child node.
+- $$w_i$$ is the weight of each child node, given by the proportion of samples in that child.

+Once we've trained our model, we can make a prediction using our testing data.
+To make a prediction, we follow the path of parent and child nodes, splitting the data based on the conditions, until we reach a leaf node.
+Then, to make the prediction, we take the **average** of the output values of the training data points that belong to that node.